-It's no secret that the past few days have been pretty stressful, to say the least.
-If you're feeling like you need to take a break or get moving, a handful of local yoga studios—most of which have shut down in-person instruction to help prevent the spread of the coronavirus—are now offering online classes, livestreams and guided meditation sessions to help take the edge off your day.
+It's no secret that the past few weeks have been pretty stressful, to say the least.
+If you're feeling like you need to take a break or get moving, a handful of local yoga studios are now offering online classes, livestreams and guided meditation sessions to help take the edge off your day.

 Here's how you can get in on the zen-inducing action.
 And remember, this isn't an exhaustive list: contact your favorite studio to see if they've shifted classes online.